iNoles/EasyTipper/README.md

 # TipCalculator

-A simple cross-platform tip calculator built with .NET MAUI, allowing users to calculate tips easily.
+A simple cross-platform tip calculator built with .NET MAUI.
+This application allows users to calculate tips based on the bill amount and selected tip percentage, and it can split the bill among multiple people.

 ## Features

-- Calculate tip based on the bill amount and selected tip percentage.
+- **Tip Calculation**: Calculates the tip amount based on the bill and selected tip percentage.
-- Split the bill among multiple people.
+- **Bill Splitting**: Allows users to split the total amount among multiple people.
-- Cross-platform: Runs on Android, iOS, MacCatalyst, and Windows using .NET MAUI.
+- **Cross-Platform**: Runs on Android, iOS, MacCatalyst, and Windows using .NET MAUI.
+- **Dynamic Input Handling**: Updates calculations in real-time as users adjust inputs.

 ## Screenshots